Constructing a Chain Event Graph from a Staged Tree: Experiments

-The first four datasets are from the UCI repository \citep{Dua:2019}.
-The missing values were removed and sampling zeros were treated as structural.
-The fifth dataset is from the Christchurch Health and Development Study (CHDS) conducted at the University of Otago, New Zealand (see \cite{fergusson1986social}) and the last two are simulated datasets which have structural zeros.
-It has been shown that the last three datasets also exhibit context-specific conditional independences \citep{collazo2018chain, shenvi2018modelling, shenvi2019bayesian}.
-Table \ref{tab:experiment} \footnote{These experiments were carried out using our Python code (\url{https://github.com/ashenvi10/Chain-Event-Graphs}) on a 2.9 GHz MacBook Pro with 32GB memory.} gives for each dataset the number of situations in the staged tree output by the AHC algorithm ($\abs{S(\calS)}$), the maximum depth of the staged tree ($m$) and the time taken (in milliseconds) by the two compacting algorithms ($T_{\textmd{Baseline}}$ and $T_{\textmd{Optimal}}$) as well as the number of positions in the resulting CEG found by the two algorithms ($\abs{V(\calC_{\textmd{Baseline})}}$ and $\abs{V(\calC_{\textmd{Optimal})}}$).
-It is clear from this table that our algorithm is faster as it can stop as soon as it finds that for some $V^{-k}$, $k \leq m$, there are no situations which are in the same position.
+Table \ref{tab:experiment} gives for each dataset the number of situations in the staged tree output by the AHC algorithm ($\abs{S(\calS)}$), the maximum depth of the staged tree ($m$) and the time taken (in milliseconds) by the two compacting algorithms ($T_{\textmd{Baseline}}$ and $T_{\textmd{Optimal}}$) as well as the number of positions in the resulting CEG found by the two algorithms ($\abs{V(\calC_{\textmd{Baseline}})}$ and $\abs{V(\calC_{\textmd{Optimal}})}$).
+From this table we can see that the optimal time algorithm takes less time than the baseline algorithm while arriving at the same CEG as it stops as soon as Theorem \ref{thm2} is satisfied.
+However, the gain in efficiencies are inversely proportional to the number of symmetries exhibited by the process (see Section \ref{staged_trees}).
+Thus, if there are more symmetries (more situations in non-trivial stages) across the tree, we need to search across more $V^{-k}$ sets before we arrive at the CEG.